-Fiduciary funds are used to account for assets held by the County Office of Education in a trustee or agency capacity for others that cannot be used to support the County Office of Education's own programs.
+Fiduciary funds are used to account for resources held for the benefit of parties outside of the County Office of Education that cannot be used to support the County's own programs.

 Major Governmental Funds

 County School Service Fund: The County School Service Fund is the main operating fund of the County Office of Education.
 It is used to account for all activities except those that are required to be accounted for in another fund.
 In keeping with the minimum number of funds principle, all of the County Office of Education's activities are reported in the County School Service Fund unless there is a compelling reason to account for an activity in another fund.
 A County Office of Education may have only one County School Service Fund.